doitsujin/dxvk/README.md

 ## Samples and executables
 In addition to the DLLs, the following standalone programs are included in the project:

-- `d3d11-triangle`: Renders a triangle using D3D11.
+- `d3d11-compute`: Runs a simple compute shader demo.
 Requires native `d3dcompiler_47.dll`.
+- `d3d11-triangle`: Renders a bunch of triangles using D3D11.
+Requires native `d3dcompiler_47.dll`.
 - `dxgi-factory`: Enumerates DXGI adapters and outputs for debugging purposes.
-- `dxbc-dcompiler`: Compiles a DXBC shader to SPIR-V.
+- `dxbc-compiler`: Compiles a DXBC shader to SPIR-V.
 - `dxbc-disasm`: Disassembles a DXBC shader.
 Requires native `d3dcompiler_47.dll`.
-- `dxvk-triangle`: Renders a triangle using pure DXVK, which is the Vulkan-based state tracker that the D3D11 implementation is based on.
+- `hlsl-compiler`: Compiles a HLSL shader to DXBC.
+Requires native `d3dcompiler_47.dll`.